-Yes, it sounds more complicated than chartering a yacht in the Caribbean; but in the past, I've found that it's not as awkward as you might think.
-I have hands-on experience with working as crew on a 105' motor yacht.
+Yes, it sounds more complicated than chartering a yacht in the Caribbean; but in the past, we've found that it's not as awkward as you might think.
+I have hands-on experience working as crew on a 105' motor yacht.
 The Captain & the Chef sat down with the lead charter guest at the end of the charter and went over a line by line accounting of all the food, drinks & fuel consumed.
 In most cases, you will receive some money back at the end of the charter.

-Quickly emerging as vibrant party center for the yachting crowd and buzzing with hospitality & entertainment, Croatia's extraordinary island-speckled coastline is indisputably its main attraction.
+Quickly emerging as a vibrant party center for the yachting crowd and buzzing with hospitality & entertainment, Croatia's extraordinary island-speckled coastline is indisputably its main attraction.
 For those who love the Caribbean, the first thing that strikes you in Croatia is the clarity and intensity of jeweled emerald and sapphire waters.
 White pebbly beaches alternate with long sandy and stacked stone stretches too.
 If that all sounds too relaxing, there are myriad water-based activities at hand to lure you off your sun-lounger – snorkeling, diving, kayaking, windsurfing and of course, more sailing, just for starters.

 A Sample 8 Day / 7 Night Itinerary:

 Day 1: Explore the medieval walled city at Trogir which features architecture from the 13th century and don’t miss the 3rd-century bas-relief of Kairos within the Benedictine Monastery of St Nicholas.
 Head to the port village of Maslinica on the Island Šolta, which overlooks an archipelago of seven islets.